 What is the NE Accordion Festival

 The festival had its beginning in 1997 when Joanna Arnold Darrow (NJ) was coming for a visit to the Twin Cities.
 Her friend, Dee Langley, wanted people to be able to hear her perform so she had an open party at a Kramarczuk's East European Deli, a local restaurant, featuring local musical talent with Ms. Darrow.
-The very first festival produced not only fine solo performance but also spawned the "Squeez-in" Accordion Orchestra so everyone one could participate.
-Sheet music for 2017 can be found here.
+The very first festival produced not only fine solo performance but also spawned the "Squeez-in" Accordion Orchestra (now "Squeezer's Accordion Band") so everyone one could participate.
+Sheet music for 2018 can be found here.

 In the year 2000 the festival coordinators added the Lifetime Achievement Award to their list of activities.
 The Lifetime Achievement Award is given in recognition of outstanding support for the accordion family instruments through performance and/or teaching.
 The list of Lifetime Achievement recipients can be found here.